prebid/prebid.github.io/dev-docs/bidders/ix.md

        });
     });
     ```
+### Configure Protected Audience API for Prebid.js versions 8.37.0 and up to 9.0.0

+1. Build the `fledgeForGpt` module in your Prebid.js configuration by adding `fledgeForGpt` to the list of modules that you are already using.
+For more information about the module, see Prebid's [Protected Audience API (PAAPI) for GPT Module(/dev-docs/modules/fledgeForGpt.html) documentation.
-4. If you are using Prebid.js version 8.37.0 or later, you must complete the following steps to make your ad units eligible for Protected Audience API demand: <br />
+2. Complete the following steps to make your ad units eligible for Protected Audience API demand: <br />
 **Note:** If you continue to use the `fledgeForGpt` property, you will receive a warning message in the console logs stating that the `fledgeForGpt` configuration options will soon be renamed to `paapi`.
 Therefore, Index recommends that you use the `paapi` property, which is available in Prebid.js version 8.37.0 or later.
     * In the `pbjs.setConfig().paapi` field, set the `defaultForSlots` parameter to `1`: